MEET THE TEAM

 Cook Space has enabled the path of creativity to further expand upon our mission, and we are excited to be developing our Life Beyond the Recipe arm around the launch of the SeIZE Your DAYs planner, designed to assist you in prioritizing and organizing a span of 12 weeks with deeper intention, purpose, meaning, and action.
 A thought provoker and natural talker- Michelle has led talks on re-inventing one’s self, and forging one’s own career path, as well as planning with purpose at GOOP, LeadDog Marketing Group, within Cook Space, and Cherry Bombe University.

 Eliza Zweig, Studio Programming + Events Manager

-At The Bar Room, Eliza was exposed to the process of planning and hosting private events where she fell in love even farther with hospitality industry.
+As a server, Eliza was also exposed to the process of planning and hosting private events where she fell in love even farther with hospitality industry.
 As someone who has always enjoyed entertaining others, it became obvious that this industry was the perfect fit.

 After a fortuitous series of events, Eliza has landed at Cook Space and can’t wait to share our studio with you!

 After graduating from LSU business school, Chef Nini had an inkling that she might want to be a chef.
 So she traded in her calculator for a spatula, and got a job at Sucre, a New Orleans chocolate shop.
 It was love at first sight.
 From there she worked in various New Orleans kitchens including Coquette on Magazine, before deciding to pursue her dreams in New York City.
 She landed her first job at Eleven Madison Park.
 Then she worked for Dinner Lab, expanding the company across the US.
 She also worked with Michelle on Parker Red and Ted and Honey.
 She then took some time off to travel, explore making pottery and spending time with family.